ISO Information for Lawyers

 Tip # 1: Ensure that the application should be proceeding under sections 18.1, 19 or 19.1 of the Divorce Act or the NS ISO Act.
 Look for other clues which signal potential procedural or jurisdictional issues, such as 'Interim' or 'Provisional' Orders.
 Similarly, inform yourself of the nuances between the NS ISO and Divorce Act ISO processes.
 There may be more than one process option available to a party, depending on their circumstances.
 For instance, not all parties who are divorced in Canada have orders for corollary relief.
 If no corollary relief proceeding is outstanding in a divorce granted in Canada, then parties may have the option to apply for support by way of originating corollary relief under the Divorce Act (e.g. ss.
 15.1/15.2), by Divorce Act ISO (e.g. s.
 18.1), or NS ISO.

 Tip #2: In relation to NS ISO applications, inform yourself about the forms and legal process followed in Quebec and reciprocating jurisdictions outside of Canada.
 For example, outgoing applications under the NS ISO Act involving a Quebec or UK respondent will require a provisional hearing process.
 Quebec matters may require additional or alternate forms.
 Matters under the NS ISO Act involving a respondent in the Pacific Ocean region, including Australia and New Zealand, require special forms.
-You may contact the Reciprocity Clerk for more information.
+You may contact the Reciprocity Office for more information.

 Tip # 3: Sworn documents should be notarized to ensure their acceptability as evidence in the proceeding.
 Affix your notary seal.